Rudy Giuliani 2008 presidential campaign: Winter: A strategy in peril

-Caucuses and primaries 2008
+2008 caucuses and primaries

 Iowa and New Hampshire

 Giuliani at a campaign event in Derry, New Hampshire, on January 7, the day before the New Hampshire primary.

 In the January 3 Iowa Republican caucus, in which Giuliani essentially did not compete, he finished a distant sixth out of seven candidates with 4 percent of the vote.
 He had been second in polls in the state as late as early October.

 Giuliani did compete, off and on, in the January 8 New Hampshire primary, making the second most appearances there of any Republican after Mitt Romney and spending the third most money there after Romney and John McCain.
 He had been second in the polls in the state as late as the start of December, but finished fourth in the primary with 9 percent of the vote, far behind McCain and Romney and trailing as well third-place finisher Mike Huckabee.

 Giuliani continued to maintain that his strategy of focusing on later, larger primaries would result in his winning the nomination.
 Before the New Hampshire votes had been counted, Giuliani's campaign moved to Florida in preparation for the state's January 29 primary.
 "I want you to come join us there and help us", he said.
 "And help us in Connecticut.
 Help us in New York.
 Help us in New Jersey."

 By January 2008, Giuliani's popularity had slipped significantly, both in the polls and media attention.
 Measurements by the University of Navarra indicated that throughout the month, Giuliani's amount of global media attention was a distant fourth among Republican candidates, trailing Huckabee, Romney, and McCain.